MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

 3. In the command bar, click the **Assign**.

 > [!NOTE]
 > If you want to keep owership of the record but let someone else work with them click **Share** instead.
-User the handy tooltips to guide you through the **Share** optoin.
+Then use the handy tooltips to guide you through the **Share** optoin.
 Remeber you can only share **Account** records, there is no assign option.

 4. In the **Assign Customer** dialog box, in the **Assign to** area choose **Me** or **User or Team**.